Chandrabindu

 It usually means that the previous vowel is nasalized.

 In Hindi, it is replaced in writing by anusvara when it is written above a consonant that carries a vowel symbol that extends above the top line.

-In Classical Sanskrit, it seems to occur only over a lla conjunct consonant, to show that it is pronounced as a nasalized double l, which occurs if -nl- have become assimilated in sandhi.
+In Classical Sanskrit, it seems to occur only over a lla, yya, or vva conjunct consonant, to show that it is pronounced as a nasalized double l, y, or v which occurs if they have become assimilated in sandhi.

 In Vedic Sanskrit, it is used instead of anusvara to represent the sound anunasika when the next word starts with a vowel.
 It usually occurs where in earlier times a word ended in -ans.

+Unicode

 Unicode encodes chandrabindu and chandrabindu-like characters for a variety of scripts: